yglcode/emacs-copilot/README.md

 ### emacs copilot using gptscript

 Justine Tunney has a nice little [emacs copilot package](https://github.com/jart/emacs-copilot).
 It uses llamafiles to run local LLMs to serve the code completion requests.
-However it is tightly integrated with llamafiles, has its own cache and history facilities, it is not very easy to extend it to use other LLMs, either local or remote.
+However it is tightly integrated with llamafiles, not easy to use with other LLMs, either local or remote.

-[GPTScript](https://github.com/gptscript-ai/gptscript) has a great plugin architecture, enables using tools from github repos, and connecting to either local LLMs (such as ollama, llamafiles), or remote LLMs (mistral, anthropic, fireworks, etc.), as long as they support OpenAI compatible api or there are providers (or "shim") which does the api translation.
+[GPTScript](https://github.com/gptscript-ai/gptscript) has a great plugin architecture, enables using tools from github repos, and connecting to local LLMs (ollama, llamafiles) and remote LLMs (mistral, anthropic, etc.), as long as they support OpenAI compatible api or there are providers (or "shim") which does the api translation.
 GPTScript has [open source providers for major cloud vendors](https://docs.gptscript.ai/alternative-model-providers).

-So this repo is an attempt to adapt Justine's nice little package to use GPTScript to connect to local/remote LLMs.
-It uses GPTScript chat mode (chat state) to transfer the code completion history/context to LLMs, so that LLMs can generate new code based on previous code.
-When you delete("kill") code from emacs editor, it will also be deleted from code completion context (chat state) when next time you request LLMs for new code.
+So this repo was started as an attempt to adapt Justine's nice little package to use GPTScript to connect to local/remote LLMs.
+It uses GPTScript chat mode (chat state) to transfer the code completion context to LLMs, so that LLMs can generate new code based on previous code.
+When you delete("kill") code from emacs editor, it will also be deleted from code completion history.

+During further integration with GPTScript, this package takes on new directions:

+    * allow seleting a region of code/text thru emacs region-select as completion target, so we can pass a whole chunk of code (even whole file content) to LLM, thus enable code transformation such as adding docs or annotations to code blocks
+    * support two separate copilot persona:
+        * coder: for clean code generation
+        * expert/teacher: for code review, chat/discussion and code summarization

 1. Installation:
    * first [install GPTScript as instructed](https://github.com/gptscript-ai/gptscript).